Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 - **Darklord.** Maligno
 - **Hallmarks.** Evil toys, village of children

 The toymaker Guiseppe had his wish for a family granted when his creation, the marionette Figlio, came to life.
 A proud father, the toymaker presented his son to all the other people of his village, Odaire.
 The local children loved Figlio, but their parents were skeptical, saying the marionette was nothing but a toy.
 Over time, this doubt enraged Figlio, and the marionette convinced Guiseppe to craft siblings for him.
 Then, when the time was right, Guiseppe's creations did away with all the adults in Odaire.
 Claimed by the Mists, Odaire is a village populated only by children and ruled by the carrionette Figlio, who now calls himself Maligno.
-(See "chapter 5" for details on [[/5.
-Mechanics/Bestiary/Construct/Carrionette (VRGR).md|carrionettes]].)
+(See "chapter 5" for details on [[5.
+Mechanics\Bestiary\Construct\Carrionette (VRGR).md|carrionettes]].)

 ### The Rider's Bridge

 - **Darklord.** The Headless Rider
 - **Hallmarks.** Haunted bridge, murderous legend

 Nearly every domain knows some version of the apparition called the Headless Rider.
 It appears as a mercenary in dark armor in "Mordent", a ghostly cataphract in "Har'Akir", and a mutated centaur in "Lamordia", but in each incarnation certain details remain true: the rider is missing its head, it appears upon a prominent bridge, and it decapitates victims as it endlessly searches for its own head.
 Should someone escape an encounter with the Headless Rider, they might find a different domain on the opposite side of the spirit's bridge.
-(See the [[/5.
-Mechanics/Bestiary/Undead/Dullahan (VRGR).md|dullahan]] in "chapter 5" for more details on headless riders.)
+(See the [[5.
+Mechanics\Bestiary\Undead\Dullahan (VRGR).md|dullahan]] in "chapter 5" for more details on headless riders.)

 ### Risibilos